 The Grouse Grind on Vancouver’s North Shore

 The Grouse Grind is a well-known hike on the North Shore that begins at the bottom of Grouse Mountain and ends at the top.
 It is a one-way, 2.9-km-long hike with an impressive elevation gain of over 850 metres.
-The trail is a great fitness challenge and a rewarding way to get your exercise.
+With a total of 2830 stair-type steps, the trail is a great fitness challenge and a rewarding way to get your exercise.

 The hike begins at the base of Grouse Mountain.
 After passing the fenced entrance, stay left.
 If instead you go right you’ll end up on a different trail.